Chesa Boudin: Criticism

 Boudin has received criticism for the increase in specific crimes, particularly burglaries, car theft, and murders, during his tenure.
+According to The Atlantic, however, there was a decline in reported rates of general violent crime, including rapes and assaults.
+According to The Intercept, the overall number of reported crimes declined.
+Official police data showed an increase in crime through 2020 and 2022, the years when Boudin was in office, compared to prior and subsequent years despite decreased population and foot traffic during the pandemic.
+Crime statistics largely demonstrated a decrease in violent crimes and property crimes in the immediate years after Boudin's recall.

-In a poll from May 2022, 53% of San Franciscans strongly disapproved of Boudin's job performance, 18% somewhat disapprove, while 22% somewhat approve and 8% strongly approve.
+In a poll from May 2022, 53% of San Franciscans strongly disapproved of Boudin's job performance, 18% somewhat disapproved, 22% somewhat approved and 8% strongly approved.
 Among all groups, Asian Americans and Hispanics were found to be the most likely to vote in favor of the recall.

 In December 2020, SFPD data showed a rise of about 46% in burglaries compared to the previous year, which San Francisco Police Chief William Scott attributed to the March 2020 shelter-in-place orders in San Francisco and "prolific" serial burglars who were released from custody.
 According to a spokesperson for Boudin, prosecutors had filed charges in about 66% of the cases and filed motions to revoke probation in about 82% of cases.
 Boudin theorized that the rise of burglaries in neighborhoods such as Bernal Heights was due to "economic desperation" from the COVID-19 pandemic and the shift of targeting from tourists to residents and small businesses.

 In October 2020, Boudin's office sent out a survey to 10,500 crime victims, asking them to rank their experience with his office.
 The survey offered raffle prizes for participation.
-Responses to the survey were mixed.
-And some respondents, including sexual assault survivors whose cases were dismissed by Boudin's office, found the questions to be insensitive.
+Responses to the survey were mixed, and some respondents, including sexual assault survivors whose cases were dismissed by Boudin's office, found the questions to be insensitive.
 In response, Rachel Marshall, a spokeswoman for Boudin's office, issued a statement citing a statistic indicating that the office has prosecuted 35 of 61 (57%) sexual assault cases requested for prosecution by police.
 Marshall called that a high percentage and said that proving sexual assault in court is difficult.

 Boudin was criticized for his handling of the case of Deshaune Lumpkin, a 17-year old who shot and killed a 6 year old.
 Boudin decided to try Lumpkin as a minor and consequently received only 7 years in prison, a decision that was criticized by the media and the family of the victim.